theNoonLight/theNoonLight/PUZZLE_SETUP.md

 ```

 ### **Step 4: Automatic Sync**
-- Vercel will automatically build and sync the puzzle
+- GitHub Actions will automatically validate and sync the puzzle
 - The puzzle will appear in your app once deployed

 ## 🛠️ Manual Commands